 Banh Mi Boys isn’t a place you take a impressive date, but they are our go-to place for a quick eat.

 The good thing about Pho East is the price and big proportions.
 However, we suspect that it is a Chinese-run establishment pretending to be Vietnamese.
 Why?
 We explain…

 First, the ingredients in the Pho are not authentically Vietnamese, such as bok choy and carrots.
 This is like putting cherries and cucumber on a pizza — Vietnamese would not do that.

 Secondly, the bun noodles were not fresh, but re-boiled dried vermicelli.
-A typical non-Vietnamese customer would probably note notice.
+A typical non-Vietnamese customer would probably not notice.
 But, for Vietnamese, it is unacceptable to not serve fresh noodles — especially in Toronto where the other restaurants (e.g. Ginger, Pho Tien Thanh and Que Ling) do serve fresh bun noodles.
-The owners of Pho East are not likely part of the local Vietnamese community and don’t know (or don’t care to cater to Vietnamese).
+The owners of Pho East are probably not connected with the local Vietnamese community and don’t know (or don’t care to cater to Vietnamese).

 Third, the hand-made spring-rolls (which are quite good) use the Chinese-style wrapping, not Vietnamese-style rice-paper.
 Lots of other servings are also more Chinese or Thai.

 Most of the above complaints are probably over-the-head of most Canadians.
 On the whole, the cheap price, jumbo proportions and pleasant decor may be worth your consideration if you are in Chinatown East.
 But if you want the real thing, at the fine-ingredient level, than we recommend most the above restaurants instead.

 Pho Peter isn’t technically in Toronto — it is in Brampton, just off of the Hwy 410.
 However, it is such a well-deserved favourite of local Bramptonites, so we had to review it due to its popularity.